-Just four weeks into our pilot classes, one participant said, I didn’t know I had a choice to worry or not.
+One participant reports, I didn’t know I had a choice to worry or not.
 Already I am worrying less.
 I don’t feel so restless when I sit down to pray.
-Another participant explained, My mind always wandered when I tried to sit silently with God so I stopped trying.
+Another participant explains, My mind always wandered when I tried to sit silently with God so I stopped trying.
 Now I realize that’s what minds do.
 It’s all about bringing my attention back to God’s love not clearing my mind.

-At six weeks, a participant said I feel change happening inside me.
+A participant reports, I feel change happening inside me.
 I worry less and am content more often.
 I feel God’s presence in my everyday life.
 I’ve never felt like this before.
 It’s what I’ve always wanted.
-Another participant said, I’ve always known there was something more.
+Another participant says, I’ve always known there was something more.
 Now I feel like I’m on a path that will lead to greater fulfillment.

 Participants have a lot more to say about the classes and the impact on their lives.
 Read more of what they have to say.